Decomposition of Tensor Products of Modular Irreducible Representations for $SL_3$: the $p \geq 5$ case: Preliminaries

-\begin{rmk} The contravariant dual of the above theorem relates the socle layers of injective modules, and gives information about where $\nabla$-modules occur in a $\nabla$-filtration of an injective module. \end{rmk}
+\begin{rmk} The contravariant dual of the above theorem relates the socle layers of injective modules, and gives information about where $\nabla$-modules occur in a $\nabla$-filtration of an injective module.
+This will also be used where needed. \end{rmk}

-We will need a couple of other standard results from the theory of quasi-hereditary algebras, which are special cases of Proposition A2.2 of \cite{qschur}.
+We will need the following basic result from the theory of quasi-hereditary algebras.
+This follows for instance from Proposition A2.2 of \cite{qschur}.